mich598/PatternAnalysis-2025/recognition/TimeGAN_LOB_AMZN_10_47480063/README.md

 # Generative Time Series Model using TimeGAN
 ## Context
 Time series data is a collection of numerical data points observed or measured in a specific order over a continuous period, such as minutes, days, months, or years.
 This chronological order allows for the identification of trends, patterns, and seasonality, making it useful for forecasting and making informed decisions.
 An example of time series data includes stock data such as limit order book (events), where buy and sell orders can fluctuate based on the time during the day.
 Limit order books (LOB) are split into  ask and bid prices as well as the quantity, with the oldest book at the top while the most recent book sits at the bottom.
-For this project, the Amazon level 10 orderbook will be used, with ask prices and the required quantity shown from Column 0 to Column 20 (from lowest to highest price) while bid prices and the respective quantity are displayed from Column 21 to column 40 (from highest to lowest price).
+For this project, the Amazon level 10 orderbook will be used, with ask prices and volume shown from Column 0 to Column 20 (from lowest to highest price) while bid prices and volume are displayed from Column 21 to column 40 (from highest to lowest price).
 ## Limit Book Order (LOB) Problem Space
 In the real world, high quality LOB are extremely valuable since they are proprietary, expensive, and limited to large institutions.
 Due to privacy and confidentiality issues, real orderbook data cannot be shared freely from fear of potentially exposing trading strategies.
 Regulatory constraint can also restricts data sharing across different jurisdictions and country regulations.
 Training machine learning models for price prediction and market simulation often require a lot of realistic data, which cannot always be provided.
 Therefore, synthetic LOB generation provides unlimited, privacy preserving and statistically consistent sequences for model training, testing and simulation.
+Modelling and simulating LOBs is quite often necessary for calibrating and fine-tuning the automated trading strategies developed in algorithmic trading research (Konark Jain, Nick Firoozye, Jonathan Kochems, Philip Treleaven, 2023).
 ## Description of Algorithm
 TimeGAN was implemented to generate new realistic time series data for Amazon LOBs.
 It is trained adversarial and jointly via a learned embedding space with supervised and unsupervised losses.
 It combines supervised sequence modelling (RNN autoencoding) with unsupervised adversarial training (GAN) to generate realistic time-series sequences that preserve temporal dynamics.
-This ensures latent space consistency as the real and synthetic sequences share the same hidden representation space.
+This ensures latent space consistency as the real and synthetic sequences share the same hidden representation space (Jinsung Yoon, Daniel Jarrett, Mihaela van der Schaar, 2019).

 The model uses RNNs (with GRU implementation) to learn temporal dependencies between order flow reactions.
 The model employs an autoencoder with the embedding module as the encoder stage and recovery module as the decoder stage to learn compressed latent representation of corelated variables.
 Supervised next step predictions enforces temporal coherence instead of point wise similarity which helps identify trends in ask price and bid prices.
 This helps capture a more realistic view of the data to create sufficient synthetic LOBs.
 ## General Architecture
 The model is divided into 5 main modules: \